Is Lean an Acronym? Is it “LEAN”? “L.E.A.N.?” — Understanding the Origins of the Term

 I see “LEAN” far too often in emails from hospitals, case studies, and articles online, but usually not in news sources.

 I tend to capitalize the L in Lean as it's arguably a proper noun, much as people often capitalize Six Sigma or the Toyota Production System.
+But I just capitalize the first letter — Lean not LEAN.

-Lean grammar cop signing off…. :-)
+Lean grammar cop, signing off…. :-)

 What do you think?
 Please scroll down (or click) to post a comment.
-Or please share the post with your thoughts on LinkedIn.
-Don't want to miss a post or podcast?
-Subscribe to get notified about posts via email daily or weekly.
+Or please share the post with your thoughts on LinkedIn – and follow me or connect with me there.

 Get New Posts Sent To You